JackKCWong/pg-gateway/README.md

 # pg-gateway

 A gateway for proxying to remote PostgreSQL DB.
-Useful when you want to connect a PG client (e.g. PSQL) to a remote backend that use custom credential management. (e.g. dynamic password)
+Useful when you want to connect a PG client (e.g. PSQL) to a remote backend that use custom credential management during development. (e.g. dynamic password)

+This is NOT meant to be used in PRODUCTION.

 ## features